alipay/agentUniverse/docs/guidebook/en/How-to/How_To_Build_A_RAG_Agent.md

   class: 'ChromaStore'
 ```

-The `persist_path` specifies the local storage location of the database file and designates `dashscope_embedding` as the component for vectorizing the text in the database. `similarity_top_k` indicates the number of documents to be retrieved.
-For more details on Store, refer to [this document](../In-Depth_Guides/Tutorials/Knowledge/Store.md).
+The `persist_path` specifies the local storage location of the database file and designates `dashscope_embedding` as the component responsible for vectorizing the text within the database.
+The `similarity_top_k` parameter indicates the number of documents to be retrieved.
+For more details on Stores, refer to [this document](../In-Depth_Guides/Tutorials/Knowledge/Store.md) or the agentuniverse framework documentation..

 ### Executing the Insertion Process